13 Best Places to visit in December in India – Beyond Goa

 The city of Ahmedabad, Gujarat and its surroundings are a great place for a long weekend in December.
 The average daytime temperature is in the mid-20s… and you might even need a jacket at night!

-Ahmedabad is India’s first UNESCO World Heritage-listed city.
 The city is overflowing with ancient mosques, bazaars exploding with colors, and, best of all, delicious food.
 Gujarati thali is famous for a reason!

 Some of Ahmedabad’s highlights include Sabarmati Ashram, (one of Mahatma Gandhi’s ashrams), the Calico Museum of Textiles, Hutheesingh Jain Temple, Jama Masjid, and Siddi Sayid Masjid.

 You can easily spend two or three days in Ahmedabad, but there is plenty to see around the city, too.
 Rani Ki Vav, the exquisitely preserved and UNESCO-listed step well, is not to be missed.
-Rani Ki Vav is located near Patan, a town 130km northwest of Ahmedabad, which is also home to the Patan Patola, one of the most impressive textiles and weaving techniques in the world.

 Another choice day trip from Ahmedabad is Modhera.
 The townhouses a beautiful sun temple, established in 1027.
 Modhera is about 100km northwest of Ahmedabad.

-- How to reach: Ahmedabad is well connected by road, rail, and air.
+Ahmedabad is well connected by road, rail, and air.
 There are daily trains from many major cities.

-11. Udaipur, Rajasthan
+14. Udaipur, Rajasthan

 By Ellis Veen, Backpack Adventures